Going to therapy for the first time can be overwhelming. What should you expect? How long will it last? Will it be awkward?

 A: No. Some people might bring a pen and paper to write down notes, but you do not need to bring anything specific.
 If you are doing your session via video telehealth, check out this article for some tips to make sure you have a smooth connection.

 A: Your first session is really about your therapist getting to know you better.
 They're likely to ask several questions about your background and what brings you into therapy.
 You might get emotional, and that’s okay.
 Whatever emotions come to the surface during your therapy sessions are completely valid, and chances are, your therapist has seen other people who have had the same emotional reaction.
 No reaction you have will be judged or seen as “weird.”

-A: Most therapists will ask questions about your background and family history during the first appointment.
+A: Most therapists will ask questions about your background and family history during the first session.
 They might also ask questions like, “What is a typical day like for you?” or “Tell me about how you grew up.”
-These questions just help them get to know you better before they dive deeper.
+These questions help them get to know you better before they dive deeper.
 It’s important for a relationship to take shape before things get too serious.